-SI Activity As of 30 September 2019 As of 31 Dec 2019

-1 Finalize EIAs for the DDCS&PMS Consultants are addressing the EIA WB shared their

-remaining 7 polders for reports for finalizing. further comments on

-Package W-03 to be EIA of Polder 14/1,

-approved suggested to address

-the comments also

-with other EIAs of

-Package-03.

-DDCS&PMSC with the

-SI Activity As of 30 September 2019 As of 31 Dec 2019 assistance of PMU and M&E Consultants addressing comments.
-2 Contractor EAPs for 4 polders of W01 to be updated Another round of comments was provided and the Contractor is working on the revision.
-Once approved, they will be translated into Bengali and Chinese.
-EAPs of the Contractor of W01 were updated as per the comments of the WB and have been approved by the WB.
-Those have been translated to Bengali and Chinese languages by the Contractor during the reporting period 3 C-ESMPs for Package W-02 polders to be updated Another round of comments was provided and the Contractor is working on the revision.
-Once approved, they will be translated into Bengali and Chinese.
-Contractor of W02 addressed the comments of the WB and those were approved by the WB.
+SI Activity As of 31 December, 2019 As of 31 March, 2020 1 Finalize EIAs for the remaining 7 polders for Package W-03 to be approved WB shared their further comments on EIA of Polder 14/1, suggested to address the comments also with other EIAs of Package-03.
+DDCS&PMSC with the assistance of PMU and M&E Consultants addressing comments.
+After addressing the WB comments, EIA of Polder 14/1 was shared with IPOE-Environment for review and this is currently under his review as suggested by WB.
+After having the comments from IPOE-Environment, DDCS&PMS Consultants with assistance of PMU and 3 rd Party M&E Consultants will address those comments with EIA of Polder 14/1 and remaining 6 EIAs, and submit to WB accordingly.
+2 Contractor EAPs for 4 polders of W01 to be updated EAPs of the Contractor of W01 were updated as per the comments of the WB and have been approved by the WB.
+Those have been translated to Bengali and Chinese languages by the Contractor during the reporting period.
+All of the 4 EAPs have been translated to Bengali and English languages by the Package 01 Contractor during the reporting period.
+3 C-ESMPs for Package W- 02 polders to be updated Contractor of W02 addressed the comments of the WB and those were approved by the WB.
 The contractor of the W02 also translated the documents in English and Chinese languages.
-4 Prepare Bi-Annual Environmental Monitoring Report Done (Seventh).
-Need to prepare the eighth report which is due in February covering the period Jul-Dec 2019.
-5 Conduct of field visits for improvement of EMP compliance Field visits by DDSC &PMS Consultants, PMU and 3rd Party M&E Consultants will continue.
-Continuous 6 DDCS&PMS Consultant to deliver environmental training for Pkg 02 staff, with cascade training to follow by Contractor Training was conducted by DDSC &PMSC and PMU during the reporting quarter as on-the-job training during the field visits, but additional formal training will be needed.
-Need to carry out.
+No pending job for the ESMPs of Package 02 Contractor during the reporting period 4 Prepare Bi-Annual Environmental Monitoring Report Need to prepare the eighth report which is due in February covering the period Jul-Dec 2019.
+Eighth Bi-Annual Environmental Monitoring Report was prepared duly by the joint efforts of DDCS&PMS Consultants, PMU and 3 rd Party M&E Consultants.
+WB shared comments on it and after addressing WB comments the revised report was submitted to WB.
+5 Conduct of field visits for improvement of EMP compliance Continuous Field visits by DDSC &PMS Consultants, PMU and 3rd Party M&E Consultants continued.
+6 DDCS&PMS Consultant to deliver environmental training for Pkg 02 staff, with cascade training to follow by Contractor Need to carry out.
+Training was conducted by DDSC &PMSC and PMU during the reporting quarter as on-the-job training during the field visits, but additional formal training will be needed.
 7 PMU, M&E and DDCS&PMS Consultant to assess effectiveness of cascade training strategy for Package 01 Need to be defined Same

 The Contractor of Package 1 conducted training on EHS issues for its expatriate and local staff.
-1,329 participants were trained during the quarter.
-The Package 02 Contractor trained 851 participants during the quarter.
+1,606 participants were trained during the quarter.
+The Package 02 Contractor trained 885 participants during the quarter.
 For both packages, participants were counted multiple times if they participated in more than one training.
-Details are provided in Table 44 and Table 45.
+Details are provided in Table 39 and Table 40.